japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 handleJobGroupCancelled...FIXME

-handleJobGroupCancelled is used when DAGScheduler is requested to handle xref:scheduler:DAGSchedulerEvent.adoc#JobGroupCancelled[JobGroupCancelled] event.
+handleJobGroupCancelled is used when DAGScheduler is requested to handle scheduler:DAGSchedulerEvent.md#JobGroupCancelled[JobGroupCancelled] event.

 === [[handleJobSubmitted]] JobSubmitted Event Handler